Stories

 Phil Green’s Fearless Fight Against ALS

 Phil Green defied the odds by walking on as a kicker for the 1991 University of Washington National Championship football team.
 After a brief stint playing semi-professional soccer, Green created a successful life with his wife and four children.
 In early 2018, Green began experiencing unexplained muscle spasms and weakness in his extremities.
 He was diagnosed with amyotrophic lateral sclerosis (ALS) months later.
 Green has now dedicated his life toward improving the quality of life for those living with ALS and accelerating research towards treatments.
 Green pledged to donate his brain to Chronic Traumatic Encephalopathy (CTE) research to advance our understanding of the relationship between CTE and ALS.
-He’s sharing his story with CLF to provide a face to the relentless effects of ALS and to advocate for Flag Football Under 14 and Safer Soccer.
+He’s sharing his story with CLF to provide a face to the relentless effects of ALS and to advocate for Stop Hitting Kids in the Head.

 Posted: November 25, 2020